wasn-eu/CubeCell_Getting_Started/README.md

 - MPU9250
 - SHT2x

-OneWire Sensors are supported now on PIN GPIO1.
+OneWire Sensors are supported on the OW connector (internal GPIO1).

-## Use CubeCell Configurator for CubeCell configuration
+## Use CubeCell Configurator for configuration

 - Login to TTN and create a new device.
   - Get your keys from TTN.